anywhichway/lmdb-indexeddb/README.md

 performance testing has not been done.
 Encryption and compression compatibility with the NodeJS version has not been tested.

+See also:

+[LMDB Cluster](https://github.com/anywhichway/lmdb-cluster) - A clustered version of LMDB that supports a REST API with sockets planned.

+[LMDB Query](https://github.com/anywhichway/lmdb-query) - A higher level query mechanism for LMDB supporting functional, declarative and RegExp filters without the overhead of an entire database wrapper.

 # Installation

 ```javascript